mlswg/mls-architecture/draft-ietf-mls-architecture.md

 for instance Alice could send a Commit with the Proposal Add(Bob) embedded to add Bob to the group.
 However, there are situations in which one client might send a proposal and another might send the commit.
-For instance, Bob might wish to remove himself the group and send a Remove Proposal to do so (see
+For instance, Bob might wish to remove himself from the group and send a Remove Proposal to do so (see
 {{Section 12.1.3 of ?RFC9420}}).
 Because Bob
 cannot send the Commit, an existing member must do so.
 Commits can apply to multiple valid Proposals, in which case all the listed